Y chromosome: Future evolution

 Outside of the rodents, the black muntjac, Muntiacus crinifrons, evolved new X and Y chromosomes through fusions of the ancestral sex chromosomes and autosomes.

-Modern data cast doubt on this hypothesis.
+Modern data casts doubt on the hypothesis that the Y-chromosome will disappear.
 This conclusion was reached by scientists who studied the Y chromosomes of rhesus monkeys.
 When genomically comparing the Y chromosome of rhesus monkeys and humans, scientists found very few differences, given that humans and rhesus monkeys diverged 30 million years ago.

-Some organisms have lost the Y chromosome.
-For example, most species of Nematodes.
-However, in order for the complete elimination of Y to occur, it was necessary to develop an alternative way of determining sex (for example, by determining sex by the ratio of the X chromosome to autosomes), and any genes necessary for male function had to be moved to other chromosomes.
+Outside of mammals, some organisms have lost the Y chromosome, such as most species of nematodes.
+However, for the complete elimination of Y to occur, it was necessary to develop an alternative way of determining sex (for example, by determining sex by the ratio of the X chromosome to autosomes), and any genes necessary for male function had to be moved to other chromosomes.
 In the meantime, modern data demonstrate the complex mechanisms of Y chromosome evolution and the fact that the disappearance of the Y chromosome is not guaranteed.